artursharykin/Steam-Spam-Caller/README.md

 There have been cases where the Enter key does not initiate a Steam call for some users.
 If this is the case for you, then you can use `Mouse Movements.ahk`.
 This version moves the mouse to press the "Start Voice Chat" button.
 Move the chat window to the top-left of your screen before beginning the program.

 ### Controls
 To start the program use `CTRL+J`.
-The user will be called every 1.01 seconds, because Steam doesn't allow faster calling.
+The user will be called every 1.001 seconds, because steam doesn't allow faster ringing.

 To stop the program press `CTRL+J` again.

 To exit the script press `esc`.
-It will stop the AutoHotkey file from running in your system tray, because all AHK devs think its better to pause the script and then you forget about it and get Vanguard or EasyAntiCheat eyeing you down...
+It will stop the AutoHotkey file from running in your system tray.

 ## Customization
 The start hotkey can be edited to be any key.
 The `^` is the `CTRL` and the `j` is the `J` key.
 You can change it to whatever you desire.